October 25, 2013

 The Chaney’s were so amazed with the care that they and Magdalena had received during their time at Purdue decided to establish an endowment fund that will provide financial assistance to pet owners.
-Their gift of $25,000 to create the Magdalena Fund for Ill and Injured Animals is a reminder and a gesture of kindness that was shown to them as clients.
+Their endowment level gift to create the Magdalena Fund for Ill and Injured Animals is a reminder and a gesture of kindness that was shown to them as clients.
 “We saw many families and owners come in with their sweet pets that didn’t have the means to pay for their medical treatment, but they found a way…” we want to give back and help pay it forward to everyone who loves their animals and wants nothing but the best for them.”

 Pets for People Welcomes New Therapy Teams | December 15, 2017

 Winter Holiday Survival Guide for Your Pet | December 15, 2017